simondankelmann/Bluetooth-LE-Spam/README.md

 <h4><a href="https://discord.gg/x4e4Gma585">Join the Discord Server</a></h4>

 ## Requirements
-- Android 8.0 (API level 26) or later does not support IOS or PC
+- Android 8.0 (API level 26) or later, does not support IOS or PC
 > If you don't know your API level visit [SDK Platform release notes](https://developer.android.com/tools/releases/platforms).
 You also can view your Android version in the Info tab in settings.

 ## Functionality